R-N/akreditasi-wp/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.9.1 =
+* Additional fixes for error in some Woocommerce contexts.
+* Fix for legacy widgets with custom css from builder plugins having the css escaped and printed.

+= 3.9.0 =
+* Fix error in some Woocommerce contexts.
+Props @osositno for the [report](https://wordpress.org/support/topic/fatal-error-4761)!
+* Fix block layout styles not appearing in the block editor inside an insert page block.
+Props @davidpotter for the [report](https://wordpress.org/support/topic/block-properties-not-always-honored-in-the-gutenberg-editor/)!
+* Fix issues reported by Plugin Check, including securing output data (escaping).
+* Minor fixes to adhere to WordPress Coding Standards.

+= 3.8.1 =
+* Fix WPML compatibility: inserted pages will now match the language of the parent page.

+= 3.8 =
+* Add `display='title-content'` to render both Title and Content in the same shortcode or block.
+Props dregad for the [request](https://github.com/dregad)!
+* Update block dev dependencies and rebuild block.
+* Fix: Verify search param exists before checking.
+* Tested up to WordPress 6.5.

+= 3.7.7 =
+* Update block dev dependencies and rebuild block.
+* Tested up to WordPress 6.2.
+* Update readme.

+= 3.7.6 =
+* Allow full URLs in insert page shortcode.
+Props @woodhall2k for the suggestion.

+= 3.7.5 =
+* Security: fix improper escaping of class attribute.
+Lower-privileged users like Contributors can potentially insert javascript into the Insert Pages shortcode that can run when an Administrator previews their post, creating a vector for cross-site scripting.
+We recommend updating to this version immediately.
+Props @wpscan for the report.
+* Add size attribute to change post-thumbnail size.
+Example: `[insert page='sample-page' display='post-thumbnail' size='large']`
+* Fix for shortcodes with extra spaces breaking classic editor toolbar button highlight.
+* Don’t reparse querystring during a rest request (gutenberg block refresh).
+Props @robbymacdonell for finding the bug!
+* Support GoodLayers page builder.
+Props @rehanahmed38 for the request.
+* Update gutenberg block dev dependencies.

+= 3.7.4 =
+* Fixes quicktag button missing in WordPress 6.0 (also fixes "QTags is not defined) javascript error while editing posts).
+* Add Simple WP Membership integration (content protected with Simple WP Membership will only be shown to authorized users or admins when inserted).

+= 3.7.3 =
+* Fix missing Visual Composer script/style enqueues.
+* Tested up to WordPress 6.0.
+* Bump gutenberg npm development dependencies.

+= 3.7.2 =
+* Add custom CSS/JS enqueue for inserted pages with blocks from the Ultimate Addons for Gutenberg plugin.
+* Default to "normal" insert method instead of "legacy."
+* Bump gutenberg development dependencies.

+= 3.7.1 =
+* Fix Insert Pages block styles affecting other blocks.
+Props @drsdre for the report!
+* Fix gutenberg block deprecation notices.
+* Tested up to WordPress 5.9.

+= 3.7.0 =
+* Security: Prevent unprivileged users from inserting private posts by others.
+* Security: Filter out possible XSS in post meta using wp_kses_post() when using display=all.
+* New Setting: Only show Authors and Contributors their own content in the TinyMCE Insert Pages popup.

+= 3.6.1 =
+* Fix TinyMCE dialog not closing properly.
+Props @astaryne for the report!

+= 3.6.0 =
+* Add `insert_pages_tinymce_state` filter to set TinyMCE modal field defaults.
+[Details](https://wordpress.org/support/topic/customise-modal-content/)
+* Add `insert_pages_available_templates` filter to customize the list of allowed custom templates.
+[Details](https://wordpress.org/support/topic/customise-modal-content/)
+* Update TinyMCE plugin to match changes in current wp-link dialog in core.
+* Fix TinyMCE modal height on mobile.
+* Ensure scripts/styles are loaded before adding TinyMCE plugin.

+= 3.5.10 =
+* Allow Insert Pages TinyMCE widget to run in a front-end wp_editor().

+= 3.5.9 =
+* Fix jQuery deprecation notices in WordPress 5.7.
+* Tested up to WordPress 5.7.

+= 3.5.8 =
+* Allow adding query vars for the inserted page (for example, to insert a specific tab of the WooCommerce My Account page: `[insert page=‘my-account’ display=‘content’ querystring=‘pagename=my-account&downloads’]`).
+* Tested up to WordPress 5.6.1.

 = 3.5.7 =
 * Prevent Flamingo (Contact Forms 7 plugin) inbound messages with the same slug as an existing inserted page from showing up.